As Congress struggles with trade deal, here are the lawmakers to watch

 Rep. Colin Allred, D-Texas

 The freshman Dallas Democrat unseated 11-term Republican Pete Sessions in a high-spending election last year.
-Allred, whose seat is being targeted by the Republican Party, supports the USMCA, seeing it as a benefit for his constituents.
+Allred, whose seat is being targeted by the Republican Party, is optimistic about the USMCA, seeing it as a benefit for his constituents.

 “North Texas businesses small and large rely on trade with Mexico and Canada for their robust supply chains,” Allred said.